 This classic example of compounding growth or interest from the Federal Reserve Bank of St. Louis has the 25-year-old ending with a 25% larger final balance despite 20 fewer years of investing.

 Millennials are notorious for being reluctant investors.
-More millennials think high-yield savings accounts are a better long-term source of growth than stock, according to a recent Bankrate survey.
+More millennials think high-yield savings accounts are a better long-term source of growth than the stock market, according to a recent Bankrate survey.
 And boy are they wrong: Over the past 40 years the S&P 500 has posted an annualized return of 11%.

 Older investors nearing retirement often shift to conservative investments to make sure market bumps don't keep them from their goals.
 But young investors don't need to fear a possible bear market, or even a recession: They have plenty of time to ride out a downturn.
 If anything, they should consider investing more when prices are lower and they can feel free to take more risks.

-For many 20- and 30-somethings, a home can seem out of reach.
-But more young people are becoming owners: Millennials are now the largest group of homebuyers, according to a report released this year by the National Association of Realtors.
-And those who do manage to buy relatively early can reap long-term rewards.
+For many 20- and 30-somethings, real estate can seem out of reach.
+But more young people are becoming owners of their own homes: Millennials are now the largest group of homebuyers, according to a report released this year by the National Association of Realtors.
+And those who do manage to buy real estate relatively early can reap long-term rewards.

 While rents climb, homebuyers who get fixed mortgages can lock in their monthly payments.
 And if they pay a little extra on that debt, they can even eliminate that mortgage payment from their monthly budget altogether.

-It's normal to want to splurge with that first paycheck.
-But overspending can set you back, and even land you in debt, and so can lifestyle creep—especially if you aren't already investing the 10% to 15% of your yearly income that many financial advisors recommend to make sure you're set for the future.
+It's normal to want to splurge with that first paycheck or to celebrate once you get a promotion.
+But overspending can set you back, and even land you in debt, especially if you're spending more money than you make.
+Lifestyle creep can be costlier than you think, in other words, especially if you aren't already saving and investing the 10% to 15% of your yearly income that many financial advisors recommend to make sure you're set for the future.

 More from Grow: